wishwisdom/corda-docs-portal/content/en/docs/corda-enterprise/4.8/cordapps/api-contract-constraints.md

-## Implicit vs Explicit Contract upgrades
+## Implicit vs explicit contract upgrades

 Constraints are not the only way to manage upgrades to transactions.
 There are two ways of handling upgrades to a smart contract in Corda:

-* **Implicit**: By pre-authorising multiple implementations of the contract ahead of time, using constraints.
+* **Implicitly**: By pre-authorizing multiple implementations of the contract ahead of time, using constraints.
-* **Explicit**: By creating a special *contract upgrade transaction* and getting all participants of a state to sign it using the contract upgrade flows.
+* **Explicitly**: By creating a special *contract upgrade transaction* and getting all participants of a state to sign it using the contract upgrade flows.

 The advantage of pre-authorising upgrades using constraints is that you don’t need the heavyweight process of creating upgrade transactions for every state on the ledger.
 The disadvantage is that you place more faith in third parties,